openssl/openssl/doc/designs/quic-design/quic-io-arch.md

 - a thread which exists solely to execute blocking calls to the `BIO_read` of an underlying network BIO,
 - a thread which exists solely to wait for and dispatch timeout events.

+This could potentially be reduced to two threads if it is assumed that `BIO_write` calls do not take an excessive amount of time.

+The premise here is that the front-end I/O API (`SSL_read`, `SSL_write`, etc.) would coordinate and synchronise with these background worker threads via threading primitives such as conditional variables, etc.

 This has a large number of disadvantages: